 A foreign transaction fee can also be nasty.
 If you go abroad and pay with your card, you need to keep track of additional charges.
 Banks tend to charge a fee of around 3%, and that's a severe leakage of your funds.
 Try to avoid cards that have any fees at all.
 Just the rewards.

 So, in order to see how the card really benefits you, you need to count the rewards value and then deduct all the fees.
 The sum you get is the net profit of that card.
 That is what you want to focus on when choosing a card.
-In the calculation below, you can see how fees affect your rewards value through the example of the Capital One® Venture® Rewards Credit Card.
+In the calculation below, you can see how fees affect your rewards value with the Discover it® Miles credit card (spoiler - they don't).

 Foreign Transactions Fee: None